ni/nimble/packages/nimble-components/src/banner/specs/README.md

   - `action-text` - the text of the action link/button.
 If unset, no link/button is displayed.
   - `action-href` - if set, the action element will be a link with the given `href`.
 (Otherwise, when `action-text` is set, a button element will be displayed.)
   - `action-button-appearance` - either `outline` or `ghost` (default).
 When an action button is displayed, this controls the appearance variant.
+  - `close-button-title` - a localized title to give the close button (for a11y purposes)
 - *Methods*
 - *Events*
   - `close` - fired when the banner is dismissed
   - `action` - fired when the action button is activated (by mouse or keyboard).
 This is the intended way for clients to perform an action.
 - *CSS Classes and CSS Custom Properties that affect the component*

+### Alternatives

+- The text of the banner could be provided as content rather than an attribute.
+This has the benefit of leaving the door open for us to support more than just plaintext in the future.
+However, so long as we _don't_ want to support arbitrary HTML, it may have the downside of giving users the wrong idea.

+- Instead of configuring the action link/button via attributes, we could allow the user to provide that element as content and slot it in an `action` slot.
+This would have the following benefits:
+    - allows full configuration of action element (e.g. attributes like `target` on a `nimble-anchor`)
+    - user can add handlers directly to their action element rather than relying on `action` event
+    - easier to support multiple actions in the future
+    - easy to support other kinds of action elements in the future

+    However, that flexibility is also a downside.
+We would no longer have tight control over what the user could show and how it would look.

 ### Anatomy